Saturday, December 12, 2009

 Nuclear Energy Safety

-Nuclear energy is no safer than any other form of energy production, excepting the very few that leave absolutely no impact on the environment.
-All other forms of energy produce a level of dangerous materials, during the production process.
-Nuclear energy is currently the only form that not only produces hazardous materials during the production process but actually produces some hazard at all levels of the process, from collection to disposal.
+Nuclear energy is really no safer than any other form of energy production.
+All of the other forms produce levels of various toxic materials during the production process.
+However, nuclear energy is the only form that not only produces hazardous waste during the production process but actually produces some hazard at all levels of the process, from collection to disposal.
 It is likely that the only safe part of the process is the administrative preparation to produce energy.

-Probably the least recognized of hazards, is the collection of raw materials for nuclear energy, which requires the discovery and mining of low-grade Uranium.
-After the ore is collected it is milled down using a solvent, typically comprised of try-n-butyl phosphate (TBP) and di(2-ethylhexyl) phosphoric acid (D2EHPA).
+Probably the least recognized of hazards, is collection of raw material for production, which requires discovery and mining of low-grade Uranium.
+After ore is collected, it is milled down using a solvent, typically comprised of try-n-butyl phosphate (TBP) and di(2-ethylhexyl) phosphoric acid (D2EHPA).

-These chemicals are a hazard unto themselves, and when combined with the uranium, thorium, and radium that are produced during the milling process, begin the process of hazardous-waste building, prior to any energy having been created.
-This is because the tailings from the mining and milling process are of such a low-grade radioactivity, that the companies that process the ore are not required to clean up dust or accumulation that might develop.
+These chemicals are a hazard unto themselves, prior to any energy having been created.
+When combined with the uranium, thorium, and radium produced during the milling process, the process of hazardous-waste building begins.
+This is due to tailings from the mining and milling process, which are of such a low-grade radioactivity, that the companies that process the ore are not required to clean up dust or accumulation that might develop.

-Unfortunately, as has been discovered recently at sites like those in Lake County, Oregon, they create a continuing hazard for environment, because these materials leech into the soil, ground water, or are carried by air to other environments.
+Unfortunately, as has been discovered recently at sites like Lake County, Oregon, they create a continuing hazard for environment because these materials leech into the soil, ground water, or are carried by air to other environments.
 (EIA)

-Finally, when considering the additional energy expended towards labor, development of machinery and facilities, transportation, and other peripheral costs, it is hard to believe that this source of fuel is an economically viable solution.
-Actually, it appears that it expends more energy than it is likely to produce.
+When considering the additional energy expended towards labor, development of machinery and facilities, transportation, and other peripheral costs, it is hard to believe that this source of fuel is an economically viable solution.
+It appears that it expends more energy than it is likely to produce.

 . . .